This was originally posted on my main blog ‘How to take screenshots‘ which I’ve copied here and edited slightly.

-To take a screenshot on an iPhone
+3. How to take a screenshot on an iPhone

 Press the on/off button (at the top right) and the ‘home screen’ button at the bottom.
 This will copy whatever’s on your screen to your camera roll which you can then email to yourself (private) or upload to image sharing services (public).

-To take a screenshot on an Android phone (v4.0 and above)
+4. How to take a screenshot on an Android phone (v4.0 and above)

 Press and hold the power and ‘volume down’ buttons simultaneously – h/t @ErisianLib

 5. How to take a screenshot on a Samsung S3 Mini

 Press and hold the ‘home’ and ‘on/off’ (power) button simultaneously – thanks to @Jackpot73 for the info.

 6. How to take a screenshot on a Windows 8.1 phone

 Press ‘power button’ and ‘volume increase/up’ at the same time – info from @Flatsquid, thank you

 7. How to take a screenshot on a Sony phone